Since January 1, 2019, Illinois has critical changes to our maintenance statute: Public Act 100-923: Learn about the impact of these changes.

 I’ve heard about the loss of the alimony deduction starting in 2019.
 Explain how this impacts Illinois divorces.

-The impact will be profound and complex.
+The impact is profound and complex.

-What changes as of January 1, 2019?
+What changed on January 1, 2019?

 - The recipient no longer includes maintenance as taxable income.